BECOMING A CERTIFIED SPECIALIST

 Specific Requirements by Certified Specialty Area

 Please review the general program rules and specific specialty standards (below) to view the requirements for certification in your specialty.
-You can also request a tailored information packet for any one of the 11 practice areas at firstname.lastname@example.org.
+Closer to the examination, packets will be posted free of charge and will contain actual sample questions and more details about the examination.

 Once certification has been granted, all certified specialists must re-certify every five years.
-Although taking the exam again is not required, there are reasonable recertification requirements that are detailed in the standards for each area of law.
+Although taking the exam again is not required, there are reasonable experience, education and reference requirements that are detailed in the standards for each area of law.

 Fees (Effective Jan.
 1, 2013)